bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 ### More command lines
 <!-- `1.` numbered list form with sublists with bullets is not working as
-  intented, numbering them weirdly to keep the referenceability -->
+  intended, numbering them weirdly to keep the referenceability -->
 * (1) Tool command line (not Bazel)

    *  the command line to the non-Bazel tool that triggered this whole thing.